-The full rate for new State Pension in 2023/24 is £203.85 a week.
+The full rate for new State Pension in 2024/25 is £221.20 a week.
 But the amount you get depends on your situation, so it could be more or less than this.
 For example, if you'd already built up some State Pension under the old system, you may get more during the change from the old to new system.
-Eventually, it won't be possible to get more than the full rate.